 Every year, we make a New Year’s resolution.
 We want to start working out more.
 We want to lose weight.
 We want to eat healthier.
 A lot of resolutions have to do with getting healthier or making/saving more money.
-These are obviously worthwhile goals, but, the fact is that keeping your resolutions is really hard.
+These are obviously worthwhile goals, but the fact is, keeping your resolutions is really hard.
 In fact, 80 percent of resolutions are broken by February!
 We think we can do better this year, and to prove this belief, we’re going to share the secrets to sticking to your New Year’s resolutions this year.

 The process is similar to quitting a bad habit, since that’s essentially what you’re doing.
 You’re replacing bad habits with good ones.
 By exercising more, you’re quitting the bad habit of laying around too much.
 By eating healthier, you’re quitting the bad habit of snacking on junk food.
 With that in mind, here’s how to turn your resolutions into healthy habits you’ll keep for the whole year.